d2s/Documentation/docs/Intro.md

 **Important**: Information about *new:* and *delete:* files and remote number of directories are only available if version 3.x of rsync is used.

 The red rows indicates no connection to remote server.
 RsyncOSX does a **background** check (informal only) for remote servers at startup.
-The server `10.0.0.58` is a local NAS server and if RsyncOSX does not find server outside my home.
+The server `10.0.0.58` is a local NAS server and RsyncOSX does not find `10.0.0.58` outside my home and marks configurations red in table view.

 ![Main view](screenshots/master/main.png)